mathiasgrimm/blog/articles/laravel-vapor-logging-case/README.md

 I tried other log drives like `papertrail` which uses `UDP` and in all fairness I actually tried pretty much all options available in the `config/logging.php` file.

-None of the option really worked.
+None of the options really worked well.

 One option that worked a bit better was `papertrail` but still it failed at some point.
 I think I was able to log about 5000 entries with it before it timed out.